mendix/docs/content/en/docs/appstore/use-content/modules/genai/pg-vector-knowledge-base/_index.md

 | `MaxNumberOfResults` | Integer/Long | optional | This is to optionally limit the number of results that should be returned. |
 | `Offset` | Integer/Long | optional | This is for skipping a number of records in the retrieve. |

-The `Connection` entity passed must be of type [PgVectorKnowledgeBaseConnection](#pgvectorconnection) and must contain the `KnowledgeBaseName` string attribute filled and a `DatabaseConfiguration` associated with the connection details to a PostgreSQL database server with the PgVector extension installed.
+The `Connection` entity passed must be of type [PgVectorKnowledgeBaseConnection](#pgvectorconnection).
+It must have the `KnowledgeBaseName` string attribute populated and include a `DatabaseConfiguration` associated with the connection details to a PostgreSQL database server that has the PgVector extension installed.
 This `DatabaseConfiguration` entity is typically configured at runtime or in after-startup logic.
 By providing the `KnowledgeBaseName` on the `Connection`, you determine the knowledge base from which the chunks are to be retrieved.

 **Return value**